-2. Note that the increase of the number of parameters to be estimated could enlarge the estimation errors.
+$^{^{2}}$ Note that the increase of the number of parameters to be estimated could enlarge the estimation errors.

-[2005], Ishikawa [2014]) in contrast to the existing research on estimating the implied COE, in which only the COE is estimated and earnings forecasts are replaced by proxies complied from mid- to long-term forecasts.
-To simultaneously identify the expected earnings growth rates with the COE is crucial because the compiled proxies for expected earnings growth rates used in existing research include serious measurement errors and might amplify the harmful impact on the COE estimates.
+Our research addresses two disadvantages of existing implied COE models listed in the previous page as the following.
+First of all, regarding the measurement errors in analyst forecasts, our research uses only short-term (one-year-ahead) forecasts as inputs to limit the impact of the errors on estimates.
+Next, with respect to the expected earnings growth rate, we simultaneously identify the rate and COE (Huang, Natarajan, and Radhakrishnan [2005]3, Ishikawa [2014]) in contrast to the existing research on estimating the implied COE, in which only the COE is estimated and earnings forecasts are replaced by proxies complied from mid- to long-term forecasts.
+This difference is crucial because the compiled proxies for expected earnings growth rates used in existing research include serious measurement errors and might amplify the harmful impact on the COE estimates.

-Further, using our statistical model, we identifies the expected excess earnings duration simultaneously with the COE and the expected earnings growth rate, while existing research assumes a finite or infinite duration (Gebhardt, Lee, and Swaminathan [2001], Claus and Thomas [2001]).
-Note that the estimates could take virtually infinite values, so our strategy is more comprehensive than the ones used in the existing research.
+Further, our statistical model identifies the expected excess earnings duration simultaneously with the COE and the expected earnings growth rate, while existing research assumes a finite or infinite duration (Gebhardt, Lee, and Swaminathan [2001], Claus and Thomas [2001]).
+Note that the estimator could take virtually infinite values, so our strategy is more comprehensive than the ones used in the existing research.

 Employing our model, we analyze issues examined in Nekrasov and Ogneva (2011).
 Specifically, we attempt to unravel the interrelations of firms' attributes to (both of) the individual firms' COE (and the expected earnings growth rate).
 That is, we aim to identify key determinants of the firms' COE.
-The cross-sectional interrelation between estimated firms' COE and expected (realized) returns on their stocks is examined as in the existing research (e.g., Easton and Monahan [2005], Botosan, Plumlee, and Wen [2011], Nekrasov and Ogneva [2011]).
-We also conduct comparative analysis on the estimated COE between our statistical model and four existing models, those of Gebhardt, Lee, and Swaminathan (2001), Claus and Thomas (2001), Easton (2004), and Ohlson and Juettner-Nauroth (2005).
+The cross-sectional interrelation between estimated firms' COE and expected (realized) returns on their stocks is examined as in the existing research (e.g., Easton and Monahan [2005], Botosan, Plumlee, and Wen [2011], Nekrasov and Ogneva [2011]).4 We also conduct comparative analysis on the estimated COE between our statistical model and four existing models, those of Gebhardt, Lee, and Swaminathan (2001), Claus and Thomas (2001), Easton (2004), and Ohlson and Juettner-Nauroth (2005).